sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

         ![Screenshot showing updates to the UnitTests.csproj file in the code editor.](./Media/m04-github-copilot-agent-mode-code-editor-update.png)

-1. In the Chat view, to run the command in the terminal, select **Continue**.
+1. If the agent asks fr permission to run the make directory command in the terminal, select **Continue**.

     When you select **Continue**, GitHub Copilot completes the following actions: